 - God called me to become a citizen of the nation of heaven, called the Kingdom of God.
 The process is to accept the Lord Jesus as my Savior.
 He obtained grace from the Father and extended that grace to me as a sinner through mercy.
 In church the preacher and teachers teach us to be born again and ready to go to heaven.

 - God planted the earth as a colony from heaven.
-The concept of a colony means that it is supposedly an exact replica of the original.
+The concept of a colony means that it is supposedly a replica of the original.
 God placed man on earth as ambassador or manager of His extended territory.
 The purpose is to influence it with the will, power, culture, and laws of the original kingdom or nation.

 - In a Kingdom, the King is Lord and hence owns everything.
 This concept is very different from the capitalistic worldview in which we live where everyone is trying to gather as much as possible for themselves.
-If the King owns everything, you as citizen gain the right via relationship to have access to the property.
+If the King owns everything, you as a citizen gain the right via relationship to have access to the property.
 When you state that Jesus Christ is Lord of your life, you declare that He owns your life.

 - In a kingdom, the King is directly responsible for the well-being of the citizens as well as the country and the economy because this reflects his Rulership.